Patient Information about The Health Insurance Marketplace

 9. This is confusing.
 How can I get help?

 Billings Clinic has Certified Application Counselors (CACs) who can assist you with questions or help you enroll in the Health Insurance Marketplace.
 Call our Certified Application Counselors at 406-238-2601 or toll-free at 1-800-332-7156, ext.
 2601.
-Scheduled appointments are available from 7 am to 6 pm.
+Scheduled appointments are available.

-Billings Clinic has been designated as a Certified Application Assistance Organization.
+Billings Clinic has been designated as a Certified Application Counselor Designated Organization.
 To learn more about the Health Insurance Marketplace and options for affordable coverage, call Patient Financial Services at 406-238-2601.